thatlonelybugbear/automated-conditions-5e/README.md

 - Stunned: <Auto fail strength/dexterity saves, grants advantage on attacks by others>
 - Unconscious: <Auto fails strength/dexterity saves, grants advantage on attacks by others, crit if hit within 5ft ++ Prone>

-** Early stage of development so reach out either here by creating an Issue or in Foundry's discord (thatlonelybugbear#4393).

 # Compatibility
 Works with Core rolling, highlightning the correct buttons to press depending on the conditions on attacker and target, and Fast Forwards correctly.